Patreon/patreon-php/README.md

 Let's say you wanted to make a "Log In with Patreon" button.
 You've read through [the directions](https://www.patreon.com/platform/documentation/oauth), and are trying to implement "Step 2: Handling the OAuth Redirect" with your server.
-The user will be arriving at one of your pages *after* you have sent them to [the authorize page](www.patreon.com/oauth2/authorize) for step 1, so in their query parameters landing on this page, they will have a parameter `'code'`.
+The user will be arriving at one of your pages *after* you have sent them to the authorize page (at https://www.patreon.com/oauth2/authorize) for step 1, so in their query parameters landing on this page, they will have a parameter `'code'`.